What is a P60? And Who Should Get One? PayFit Explains

-It’s one of the most common tax forms out there and one that everyone - whether employer or employee - should know about.
+What is a P60?
+Well, it’s one of the most common tax forms out there and one that everyone - whether employer or employee - should know about.

-The P60 is essential for employee record-keeping - a handy document that provides rock-solid proof of an employee's earnings.
+This form is essential for employee record-keeping - a handy document that provides rock-solid proof of an employee's earnings.

 As an employer, you are legally obliged to provide every employee with a P60 before the 31st of May.
 But why is this so important?
 And do you really have to issue one to every employee, or are there exceptions?

 We’ll go over what is a P60 form, what it's used for and how you can make accessing them easier for your employees.

 The P60 is a handy piece of paperwork issued by employers to each of their employees (bar a few exceptions).
 In short, it shows how much a specific employee has been paid in a given tax year; in other words, all the taxable income or National Insurance they’ve paid throughout the year.

 The P60 acts as a sort of End of Year certificate and is often the best way for your employees to prove their income.
 For that, and many other reasons, it’s crucial your employees receive theirs.

 As an employer, it’s your legal obligation to provide a P60 to every employee annually.
 We’ll talk about the exceptions (as there are a few) in a bit.